lbrenman/ai-db-api/Readme.md

 # Amplify Integration DB API Project Notes

-This project demonstrates how to create powerful APIs that access Database data.
+This readme describes an Amplify Integration project that implements APIs that expose PostgreSQL Database.

+The [**Github repo**](https://github.com/lbrenman/ai-db-api) includes the following:

+* This readme with instructions for setting up the PostgreSQL Database and how to make the API calls and what to expect for a response
+* An export of the Amplify Integration project that you can import in your tenant
+* An OAS 3.0 Document created in Stoplight
+  * Note that this OAS Doc only defines a subset of the APIs.
+You will find more in the Amplify Integration project

 ## Database Setup

-In this section we'll setup two tables, `employees` and `titles` that can be joined
+In this section we'll set up two tables, `employees` and `titles` that can be joined

-* I used [**Neon Postgres**](https://neon.tech/) as the Database
+* Note that I used [**Neon Postgres**](https://neon.tech/) for the Database
 * Create Tables

   ```SQL